Corporate Social Responsibility

 Pro Bono Work

-We are part of a pioneering pro-bono alliance with The National Autistic Society’s Education Rights Service.
+Exchange Chambers is proud to have been part of a pioneering pro-bono alliance with The National Autistic Society’s Education Rights Service, between 2009 and 2024.

-The Exchange Chambers team comprises 30 barristers, including two King’s Counsel with decades of experience fighting injustice, providing legal support to families with autistic children.
+The Exchange Chambers team comprised of 30 barristers, including two King’s Counsel with decades of experience fighting injustice, providing legal support to families with autistic children.

-Our barristers have undertaken autism awareness and special educational needs training from The National Autistic Society, and provide free legal representation before the Special Educational Needs Tribunal.
+Our barristers undertook autism awareness and special educational needs training from The National Autistic Society, and provided free legal representation before the Special Educational Needs Tribunal.

 We were awarded the Outstanding Family Support Award at the 2016 Autism Professionals Awards.